 Pea Gravel Cost

 Stones and rocks are used frequently in all sorts of outdoor landscaping designs.
-Small pieces of gravel can be the ultimate base for a basic and affordable driveway, larger rocks can help divert water, and most varieties can limit the amount of water and maintenance needed when compared to a more traditional grass lawn.
+Small pieces of gravel can be the ultimate base for a basic and affordable driveway, larger rocks can help divert water, and most varieties can limit the amount of water and maintenance needed.
 One of the most common types of landscaping rocks on the market today is pea gravel.
+See their costs below and once you're ready to install, connect with local masons ready to help!

 - The minimum cost of pea gravel is $30 per ton.